exploring-curiosity/MLOps/README.md

 **HELPER NOTEBOOK FOR USING FAST_API SERVER**
 [FastAPI Help Book](FastAPIInferenceEndpoints.ipynb)

+**Acheived a mAP score of 0.63 and micro F1 score of 0.54 and Primary Label classification score of 0.61.
+The metrics obtained were reasonable in performance to other systems, considering the ambiguity in audio data processing and the wide variety of labels**

 #### Model serving and monitoring platforms

 This section outlines the plan to satisfy Unit 6 and Unit 7 requirements.